wdi-sf-jan/underscore/README.md

 ### Final note

-Not only is reimplementing JavaScript functions a fantastic way to improve your testing - it's also a super super common interview question ("reimplement ____"), so the more you can practice earlier the better.
-This is going to be challenging, but if you get stuck, move to the next function or use each other and Stack Overflow to help!
+Not only is reimplementing JavaScript functions a fantastic way to improve your JS and TDD skills - it's also a super super common interview question, so the more you can practice earlier the better.
+This is going to be challenging, but if you get stuck, move to the next function or use each other and Stack Overflow to help.
+We will review everything after the long weekend, so if you are struggling, don't get discouraged!